aerisarn/mesa-uwp/docs/install.rst

 -  `Meson <https://mesonbuild.com>`__ is required when building on \*nix platforms and on Windows.
 -  Android Build system when building as native Android component.
-Meson is used when when building ARC.
+Meson is used when building ARC.

 Compiler
 ^^^^^^^^